ipld/go-ipldtool/docs/schema.md

 COMMANDS:
-   parse    Parse a schema DSL document, and produce the DMT form, emitted in JSON by default. compile  Compile a schema DMT document, exiting nonzero and reporting errors if anything is logically invalid. help, h  Shows a list of commands or help for one command
+   parse    Parse a schema DSL document, and produce the DMT form, emitted in JSON by default. compile  Compile a schema DMT document, exiting nonzero and reporting errors if anything is logically invalid. codegen  Generate code for working with IPLD schemas help, h  Shows a list of commands or help for one command

 OPTIONS: